VoluntasTua/scripture-study-guide/quran/mecca-week-3/sura-19.md

 > The majority of the classical commentators identify the Prophet Idris . . . with the Biblical Enoch \(Genesis v.
 18-19 and 21-24\), withouth, however, being able to adduce any authority for this purely conjectural identification.
 Some modern Aur'an-commentators suggest that the name Idris may be the Arabacized form of Osiris . . . but this assumption is too far-fetched to deserve any serious consideration.
 Finally, some of the earliest Qur'an-commentators \[assert\] that "Idris" is but another name for Ilyas, the Biblical Elijah.

-Towards the end of the section are the pearls that Neuwirth describes the "reward of the pious"[^4]
+Towards the end of the section are the pearls that Neuwirth describes the "reward of the pious":[^4]

+> 58: These are among the Prophets from the progeny of Adam
+> Upon whom Allah bestowed His benevolence;
+> \(They were\) from those We carried with Noah,
+> And \(they were\) from the children of Abraham and Israel,
+> And \(they were\) among those We guided and selected;
+> When the Signs of the All Compassionate were revealed to them,
+> They would fall down in prostration and cry.
+>
+> 59: There came inheritors after them who inherited \(the legacies\),
+> They forgot the prayers and followed their base desires.
+> Soon shall they meet up with their destiny;
+>
+> 60: Except such as those who repent,
+> And have certainty of faith,
+> And engage in righteous deeds;
+> In that case, they shall enter the Garden,
+> And, not the least excess shall they be subjected to.

+## Revelation Confirmation

 [^1]: Asma Barlas.
 "Believing Women" in Islam: Unreading Patriarchal Interpretations of the Quran \(Kindle Location 1484\).
 Kindle Edition.

 [^2]: Quasem, Muhammad Abul. \(1977\).
 The Jewels of the Qur'an: Al-Ghazali's Theory \(p.
 189\).
 University of Malaysia Press.
 Lembah Pantai, Kuala Lumpur.

 [^3]: Asad, Muhammad. \(2003\).
 The Message of the Qur'an \(p.
 517\).
 Oriental Press.
 Dubai.

 [^4]: Neuwirth, Angelika.
 2007.Studien Zur Komposition Der Mekkanischen Suren. \(p.
 269\) Berlin: de Gruyter. \(translation by [Google Translate](https://translate.google.com/#de/en/Lohn der Frommen)\)